-Adela Williams is a partner in Arnold & Porter's London office.
-She is also medically qualified.
+Adela Williams is a Partner in Arnold & Porter's London office.

-Her practice focuses on the regulation of medicinal products and medical devices in the UK and at EU level, particularly in relation to clinical trials, marketing authorisations and advertising, and promotional issues, including legal proceedings arising from the decisions of regulatory bodies.
-She is frequently asked to provide advice in relation to proceedings before the Prescription Medicines Code of Practice Authority and its Appeal Board arising from alleged breaches of the ABPI Code on promotion of medicines and related activities.
+Her practice focuses on the regulation of medicinal products, medical devices, foods and cosmetics in the UK and at EU level, particularly in relation to clinical trials, marketing authorisations and advertising and promotion issues, including legal proceedings arising from the decisions of regulatory bodies.
+She advises clients in relation to compliance issues and proceedings before the Prescription Medicines Code of Practice Authority and its Appeal Board arising from alleged breaches of the ABPI Code of Practice on promotion of medicines and related activities.

-She provides advice to clients in relation to pricing and reimbursement issues.
-This area of her practice includes both statutory and voluntary pricing regimes (PPRS) in the UK and representation at hearings before the PPRS dispute resolution panel.
-She also advises clients in relation to all stages of health technology appraisals by the National Institute for Health and Care Excellence (NICE), the Scottish Medicines Consortium, and the All Wales Medicines Strategy Group, and also in relation to assessments by the Cancer Drugs Fund.
+She also advises clients in relation to the pricing and reimbursement of medicines and medical products.
+This area of her practice includes both statutory and voluntary pricing regimes (VPAS) in the UK, the application of the Drug Tariff and all stages of health technology appraisals by the National Institute for Health and Care Excellence (NICE), the Scottish Medicines Consortium, and the All Wales Medicines Strategy Group.
 She frequently represents clients at NICE appeal hearings and has acted on behalf of the manufacturer company in two of the three applications for judicial review brought against NICE in the Administrative Court.